brainzilla79/jQuery-lite/README.md

 # jQuery Lite

-A (very) lightweight implementation of jQuery written as an exercise.
+A (very) lightweight implementation of jQuery written as an exercise in vanilla JavaScript.